orikerbis/Time-Capsule-Database-System/README.md

 Features

-   -- User Authentication: Login and registration with secure credentials.
+   -- User Authentication: Login and registration with secure credentials.< br / >
-   -- Capsule Creation: Upload PNG, JPG, or GIF files, add descriptions, and set a future release date and time.
+   -- Capsule Creation: Upload PNG, JPG, or GIF files, add descriptions, and set a future release date and time.< br / >
    -- Encryption: AES-256 encryption for secure content storage.
    -- Shared Access: Add up to 3 shared users per capsule for controlled access.
    -- Capsule Release: Capsules remain sealed until the specified date and are accessible only to authorized users.